alienresident/Video-Portfolio/README.md

 			Promo_1-sm.mp4
 			Promo_1-wb.webm

 ## Naming Conventions

 ### Folder Names
 The sub folders by default will be in alphabetical order.
 Numbering the sub folders will make them appear in a particular order i.e. `01_Artwork`, `O2_Promos`, `03_Motion_Graphics`.
-However, we usually don't want to display these numbers in the interface.
+However, we usually don't want to display these ordering numbers in the interface.
 In the player.php configuration settings, we can tell the script to ignore the first _n_ characters (the default is 3).
 The folders will be then listed as `Artwork`, `Promos`, `Motion Graphics`.
 If you want to use a different naming shame you can change the numbers of characters to remove.
 Look for `$dir_offset_start` in the player config file.

 ### File names
 The script compares the file names of each video to see if they are different sources of the same video i.e. `artwork_1-hd.mp4` and `artwork_1-sd.mp4` By default it will remove the last _n_ characters (the default is 3) i.e. `-hd` and `-sd` and compares the remaining name i.e. `artwork_1`.